APogue/APogue.github.io/pages/projects.md

 ## Future Adaptation

 This research's current build has a specific purpose — analyzing how university administrations respond to campus incidents — but the method behind it is distinctive.
 It combines structured coding with qualitative context in a way that’s uncommon in oversight work, allowing patterns to be measured without losing the contextual detail needed to see the full picture.
-The framework offers a model for modernizing accountability in any setting where decisions are complex, high-stakes, or contested.
+The framework offers a model for modernizing accountability in any setting where response equity matters.

-Adapting the framework to other fields would require sector-specific rules, data sources, and backend configuration.
+Adapting the framework to other fields would require sector-specific evidence sources, coding rules, and API configuration.

 Potential contexts include: